-- 1 Data unavailable from the service for December 2016 - 2 There is a 1 year time lag to show the full 12 months performance therefore data is 2015/16 rather than 2016/17 - 3 There is a reporting lag in some areas which means that data is not fully reconciled at time of reporting therefore should be treated as provisional. - 4 Data is reported quarterly, with a time lag, to allow monitoring of the 12 week quit period. - 5 One month lag as data is supplied nationally. - 6 From May 2016 18 Weeks RTT data will be reported with a one month lag time to allow accurate information to be reported inline with national reporting timelines. - 7 There is a 2 month lag in data due to SMR recording - 8 There is a lag time for national data, local data supplied and reported quarterly - 9 There is a 6 month lag in reporting any data included is the most up to date data available. - 10 There is a 1 month lag for data.
+- 1 Data unavailable from the service for December 2016 - 2 There is a 1 year time lag to show the full 12 months performance therefore data is 2015/16 rather than 2016/17 - 3 There is a reporting lag in some areas which means that data is not fully reconciled at time of reporting therefore should be treated as provisional. - 4 Data is reported quarterly, with a time lag, to allow monitoring of the 12 week quit period. - 5 One month lag as data is supplied nationally. - 6 From May 2016 18 Weeks RTT data will be reported with a one month lag time to allow accurate information to be reported inline with national reporting timelines.
+Please note arrows and staus have been updated for November due to reporting error. - 7 There is a 2 month lag in data due to SMR recording - 8 There is a lag time for national data, local data supplied and reported quarterly - 9 There is a 6 month lag in reporting any data included is the most up to date data available. - 10 There is a 1 month lag for data.
 A data snapshot is taken and used to compile these reports.
 Routine data collection and amendment usually take place on a daily basis however data should be interpreted as provisional because delays in data entry may occur or data updates may be made after the snapshot was taken.